harrylerman/drone_scripts/README.md

     <delimiter> is the csv file delimiter. if the input file delimiter is a tab, then put 'tab' for the delimiter (delimiter must be in quotes).
       We seem to have settled on the '|' delimiter so this parameter may be deprecated in the future.
 Default is '|'.

-    <parameters> is a list of parameters (must be in quotes) to plot vs time, available parameters are in my_fields_new.json
+    <parameters> is a list of parameters (must be in quotes) to plot vs time.
+      Available parameters for tlogs are in fields .json files.
+      For ulogs they can be found via ulog_info and ulog_params.
+Or just look at the csv header.

     filepath of the input file is hardcoded to ease commandline use but is simple to edit, could change that too.